presto-osu/scam19/INSTALL.md

 `code/sootOutput/mani` folder.
 There are several scripts to help signing, installation and running of the APK.
 Script `simulate_by_monkey.py` is a all-in-one script that atomatically instruments and the run an APK using Monkey.
+It requires environment variable `ANDROID_SDK` preset.
 Again, we take the `parking` app as an example and show the usage of the script below:

 ```bash
 $ cd sootOutput/mani